Back to blog

 2. Decline in 1:1 frequency and duration with the manager

 Meetings get shorter, get postponed or shift to "cancelled, not rescheduled".
-Energy moves outside the team and emotional investment falls before declared productivity does.
+The person puts their energy outside the team, and you notice it in their mood before you see it in the numbers.

 3. Increased LinkedIn activity outside work hours